 - Professional practice is explored at all levels and visiting illustrators, agents, publishers and designers come to our campus to show their work and discuss your portfolios - some students will get the opportunity to get work or be published before they graduate

 - In your second and third year, you will be entered for major competitions such as the Macmillan’s Children’s Book Prize

-At the end of your degree you will exhibit your work at the Middlesex University Art and Design Degree Show.
-The show is a celebration of the end of your studies and the start of your creative career, it's a great opportunity to show off your talents to friends, family and creative industry employers.
+- At the end of your degree, you will exhibit your work at our Art and Design Degree Show, which is a great opportunity to show off your talents to creative industry employers

 - Year 1

 - Illustration/Graphics: Visual Communication Workshops 1 (30 Credits) - Compulsory

 - This module aims to provide an opportunity to explore a variety of different graphic media and understand the value as methods of visual communication.
 It aims to encourage an inventive and experimental response to the use of processes and materials in workshop areas which within BA Hons Illustration include printmaking, animation, digital illustration and book binding, and within BA Hons Graphic Design include photography, print making, typography, design thinking and digital inspiration.
 The module also aims to offer students the opportunity to learn a range of transferable practical and technical skills in art and design, through material handling, exploration of process, production and presentation.

 - Introduction to Illustration (60 Credits) - Compulsory